-- → Develop social skill lessons based on Florida Early Learning and Developmental Standards and scaffold according to developmental levels. - → Employ a combination of direct instruction and embedded strategies for addressing social skills throughout daily routines. - → Facilitate social skills by engaging with children and providing guided practice.
+- → Develop social skill lessons based on Florida Early Learning and Developmental Standards and scaffold according to individual needs. - → Employ a combination of direct instruction and embedded strategies for addressing social skills throughout daily routines and in multiple settings. - → Facilitate social skills by engaging with children and providing guided practice.